88. Don't be afraid of career success: How we self-sabotage our careers.

 5. We are not very good at assessing the value of an investment.

 Sometimes people say, ‘well, I can't invest in this, it's too expensive.
 Only to then invest in something completely useless, frankly.
 For example, I've had prospective clients not willing to invest in coaching, then enrolling in an expensive, yet completely unnecessary, third-tier MBA.
-If they really wanted the student experience, considering my extensive experience with MBAs and executive education worldwide, they could have at least booked a 1-hour consultation to make sure they enroll in a program that would maximize the return on their investment.
+If they wanted the student experience, considering my extensive experience with MBAs and executive education worldwide, they could have at least booked a 1-hour consultation to make sure they enroll in a program that would maximize the return on their investment.

-Most MBAs are not really going to make a difference in their ability to raise more revenue or achieve their career ambitions.
+Most MBAs are not going to make a difference in their ability to raise more revenue or achieve their career ambitions.
 Overinvestment in education is a real thing.
 Higher education is a very commercial business, and it often overpromises and under delivers, pretty much like hyped-up wrinkle cream.

 6. "It's never too late to be what you might have been."